mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 {: style='list-style-type: none'}

 ### Accessing data
-We'll start with a skill that spans the entire [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1/#the-scalpel-versus-the-shovel), but I'd argue is more of an "engineering" skill than an analytical one.
+In this section, we'll cover _**how to use code to access data.**_ This is a skill that spans the entire [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1/#the-scalpel-versus-the-shovel), but I'd argue is more of an "engineering" skill than an analytical one.

 As a data scientist, you'll rarely access data through the click-based graphical user interfaces of Google Drive or Dropbox.
 Instead, the majority of the data you'll access will reside in **SQL** (Structured Query Language) databases or at **APIs** (Application Programming Interfaces).
-In this section, we'll cover *how to use code* to access data.
+It's also possible you'll use **web scraping** to access data from websites that don't provide an API.

 #### SQL
 Unless your company is tiny, it's going to have more data than can fit onto a hard drive or two.
 And as the amount of data grows, it's critical for the data to be organized in a way that minimizes [redundancy](http://www.databasedev.co.uk/data-redundancy.html) and [retrieval time](https://use-the-index-luke.com/sql/testing-scalability/data-volume) and optimizes [security and reliability](https://looker.com/definitions/database-security#exit-popup); clearly states [how different parts of the data are related to each other](https://www.ibm.com/cloud/learn/relational-databases); and lets [multiple users read (and write) data simultaneously](https://courses.lumenlearning.com/santaana-informationsystems/chapter/characteristics-and-benefits-of-a-database/).
 The main way to do this is with [relational databases](https://en.wikipedia.org/wiki/Relational_database), which you query with SQL.<sup>[[2]](#2-sql)</sup>